 The base engine is a 173-hp 2.4L DOHC inline-4 known as World Gas Engine.

 FCA World Gas Engine (GEMA).

 For 2020, it's the only engine choice.
-It's a bit underpowered for a vehicle of this size and noisy when pushed, but otherwise it's solid.
+It's a bit underpowered for a vehicle of this size, but otherwise solid.
 There are not that many reported problems related to this engine.

 2015 Dodge Journey 3.6L Pentastar V6.